TimvanScherpenzeel/spars/README.md

 ## Roadmap

 - Add support for microphone input to AudioManager
-- Add screen lock API polyfill (lock screen from orientation switches when in fullscreen mode)
 - Add support for KTX2 textures and Basis Universal textures (once a stabalized version has landed)

 ## API